 Our agency requires the prompt reporting of potential privacy and or security breaches

-NOTE: PLEASE SELECT THE STATEMENT(S) THAT BEST DESCRIBE SAFEGUARDS IN PLACE AT YOUR AGENCY

 Our agency periodically conducts a security risk analysis to identify potential risks and vulnerabilities of our data.

 Our agency documents any identified risks and takes appropriate actions to address identified risk.